| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 until the clutch is dialed in to your requirement.

-If your clutch is over-slipping, go to the pits immediately and
+HOW TO GET LESS SLIP If your clutch is over-slipping, go to the pits immediately and

+adjust the four screws counter-clockwise 1/4 turn.
 Check oil level and go back onto the track and determine if clutch

 is hooking up better.
 If not, adjust the four screws counter-clockwise

+another 1/4 turn.
 If the clutch still does not hook up correctly, it is necessary to

 remove the oil cover and check for oil problems.
-(See Maintenance)
+(See Maintenance) ADJUSTMENT LIMITS The clutch is designed to work within specific adjustment limits.
+If

 you go above the .325" maximum adjustment and the clutch still does